OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 }))
 ```

 - **[Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) and [Pragma](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Pragma):** Cache-Control header can be used to prevent browsers from caching the given responses.
 This should be done for pages that contain sensitive information about either the user or the application.
 However, disabling caching for pages that do not contain sensitive information may seriously affect the performance of the application.
 Therefore, caching should only be disabled for pages that return sensitive information.
-Appropriate caching controls and headers can be set easily using the [nocache](https://www.npmjs.com/package/nocache) package :
+Appropriate caching controls and headers can be set easily using the [nocache](https://www.npmjs.com/package/nocache) package:

 ```JavaScript
 const nocache = require("nocache");